Laumania/FireworksMania.ModTools/README.md

 Congrats - you have created your first Fireworks Mania Mod!

+# What's next?
+So far you only scratched the surface of modding for Fireworks Mania and to be frank, all the above was the boring setup part.

+Now the fun begins where you can make your own effects, maps, characters etc.

+This written "Getting started guide" stop here and the rest you need to find in the YouTube Playlist mentioned in [Video Tutorials](##video-tutorials), as it is much easier to explain and show in videos.

+Love to see what awesome stuff you are going to create 🤓

 # Project in Github / Backup
 This is not a requirement, but having your project in some sort of version control is essential.